LynkRobotics/LynkOA/2025/KrakenSwerveBase.md

 <h1><span style="color:#bf5700">Kraken Swerve Base Release</span></h1>
 </div>

 Hello!
-This is the public release of the swerve base I have maintained for ~3 years now.
+This is the public release of the swerve base I have maintained for the last ~3 years.
 <div align="left">
 <h2><span style="color:#bf5700">Features</span></h2>
 </div>

-- Made for all CTRE hardware
+- Made for all CTRE hardware (but can be easily modified for other hardware)
 - CANivore Support
 - FOC Support
 - Support for all SDS and some WCP modules